Skip to content

 When changing text-like columns to jsonb, generated SQL includes a USING clause so PostgreSQL can perform the conversion.

-For modified views, functions, and sequences, the migration plan replaces the object using drop-and-create style SQL where supported by the extension.
+For modified non-table objects, the migration plan replaces the object using drop-and-create style SQL where supported by the extension.
+Function and procedure definitions are normalized with a terminating semicolon without removing transaction-like text from their bodies.

 Review generated migration plans before applying them to important databases.